MG-Osman/MG-Visualizer/README.md

 # MG-Visualizer 📊

-MG-Visualizer is a powerful and user-friendly **data visualization web application** that leverages the capabilities of **Matplotlib** for creating stunning and interactive charts, and **Flask** for seamless integration with web technologies.
+MG-Visualizer is an ongoing project to make a user-friendly **data visualization web application** that leverages the capabilities of **Matplotlib** for creating stunning and interactive charts, and **Flask** for seamless integration with web technologies.
 Transform your raw data into insightful visualizations and explore complex datasets with ease through our intuitive web interface.
 Forked some of the code for this project from my [previous repo](https://github.com/MG-Osman/DataVisualizer)

 <p align="center">
   <img src="./screenshot.png" alt="MG-Visualization Screenshot" width="80%">